-- 4. Then, install a Postgres (Advanced Server or PostgreSQL) database server.
+- 4. Then, install an Advanced Server or PostgreSQL database server.
 Initialize the cluster and start the server.
-Note that the BART host server is not required to host a Postgres installation, but must include a copy of the Postgres libpq library, the pg_basebackup utility program, and Boost Libraries version 1.48 and 1.53 (for RHEL/CentOS 6 and RHEL/CentOS 7 only). - 5.
-Optionally, if you do not already have the pg_basebackup program installed on the BART host, you can install a limited number of files that include the pg_basebackup program using the following command:
+Note that the BART host server is not required to have a Postgres (Advanced Server or PostgreSQL) installation, but must include a copy of the Postgres libpq library, the pg\basebackup utility program, and Boost Libraries 1.48 version for RHEL/CentOS 6, 1.53 version for RHEL/CentOS 7, and 1.66 version for RHEL/CentOS 8. - 5.
+Optionally, if you do not already have the pg\basebackup program installed on the BART host, you can install a limited number of files that include the pg\basebackup program using the following command:

 '''

-yum install edb-asxx-server-client
+dnf install edb-asxx-server-client

 '''